La Strada Regent S 4×4

 Is This Our First Motorhome?

-We’d always had touring caravans but had hired motorhome’s for trips to New Zealand.
+We’d always had touring caravans, but had hired motorhome’s for trips to New Zealand in the early 00’s.
 In 2004 we decided to change from tourer’s to a motorhome.

 The La Strada is our 3rd motorhome, but have owned several other motorhome brands during the course of running a Motorhome Hire Business.

 Our first motorhome was a Swift Bessacarr.
-This wasn’t sufficient for skiing trips, after frozen internal water tanks meant no water, we decided to change vans.
+This proved problematic, as it wasn’t geared for skiing trips.
+Frozen internal water tanks, meant having no water whilst condensation was an issue too.
+So, we decided to change to a German manufacturer.

-Our second motorhome was an A-Class Carthago Chic i47, which we had for 8 years.
+The second motorhome we bought was an A-Class Carthago Chic i47, which we had for 8 years.
 After which time we decided to downsize!

 Why Change To a 4×4?

 Whilst touring Austria in 2012, we were driving over a steep mountain pass with a serene valley and lake below.
-Stopping at viewpoint for photo opportunity changed our outlook on what we wanted from a van for ourselves.
+Stopping at viewpoint for a photo opportunity changed our outlook on what we wanted from a campervan.

 As we scanned the lake through binoculars, two Land Rovers caught our attention.
 Laden up with rooftop tents, canoes and fishing lines floating out into the lake looked too tempting.
 The smokey remnants of the previous nights’ campfire smouldering on the pebble beach looked idyllic.

-The idea was born and we decided that a 4×4 was going to be our next camper!
-A very long hunt then began for that perfect campervan.
+The idea was born and we decided that a 4×4 was going to be our next campervan!
+A very long hunt then began for that perfect off-road campervan manufacturer.

 Back at home we researched and absorbed as much information about 4×4 campervan’s as we could digest and our love with the “Overland” scene began.